ludovicmoncla/GI-4-S2-EC-ISD/session2.md

 Visualize the clusters in this reduced space.
 If the clusters are well-separated, it means your features capture meaningful patterns.
 Compare this visualization with the original feature space.
 Does PCA help in distinguishing the clusters more clearly?
 * Explain what is PCA in your own terms and how it helps in this context.

-* Pro tip: PCA is not just a "preprocessing step" for clustering.
+> Pro tip: PCA is not just a "preprocessing step" for clustering.
 It can also help you understand which features contribute most to the variance in your data, giving insights into what drives station behavior.

 #### 6. Temporal Stability Analysis (The "Weather" Factor)

-* Instead of using weather as a feature for clustering, use it as a stress test.
+Instead of using weather as a feature for clustering, we will use it as a stress test.

 * **The Question**: Does a "Workhorse" station stay a "Workhorse" when it rains, or does its behavior collapse?
 * **Task**: Compare the cluster assignments on a sunny Monday vs. a rainy Monday.
 If 30% of stations change clusters, your logistics plan needs a "Rainy Day" contingency route.
+To quantify this, create a 'Stability Matrix' (Confusion Matrix) comparing Cluster IDs on Sunny days vs. Rainy days.
+Which clusters are 'weather-proof' and which ones vanish when it pours?"

-* Pro tip: Create a "Weather Condition" feature (e.g., "Sunny," "Rainy," "Snowy") and analyze how cluster memberships change under different weather conditions.
+> Pro tip: Create a "Weather Condition" feature (e.g., "Sunny," "Rainy," "Snowy") and analyze how cluster memberships change under different weather conditions.
 This can reveal the robustness of your clusters and inform dynamic operational strategies.

 ### Resources & Documentation